corda/corda/docs/source/cipher-suites.rst

 Supported cipher suites
 -----------------------
-Due to the shared certificate hierarchy the following 4 key/certificate types: **root network CA**, **doorman CA**, **node CA** and **tls** should be compatible with the standard TLS 1.2 protocol.
+Due to the shared certificate hierarchy, the following 4 key/certificate types: **root network CA**, **doorman CA**, **node CA** and **tls** should be compatible with the standard TLS 1.2 protocol.
 The latter is a requirement from the TLS certificate-path validator.
+It is highlighted that the rest of the keys can be any of the 5 supported cipher suites.
+For instance, **network map** is ECDSA NIST P-256 (secp256r1) in the Corda Network (CN) as it is well-supported by the underlying HSM device, but the default for dev-mode is Pure EdDSA (ed25519).

 The following table presents the 5 signature schemes currently supported by Corda.
 The TLS column shows which of them are compatible with TLS 1.2, while the default scheme per key type is also shown.